tomickigrzegorz/Leaflet.Autocomplete/README.md

       map.setView([pinlng, pinlat], 8);

       // removing the previous marker
+      // if you want to leave markers on
-      map.eachLayer(function (layer) {
+      // the map, remove the code below map.eachLayer(function (layer) {
         if (layer.options && layer.options.pane === "markerPane") {
           if (layer.options.id !== customId) {